Red Eureka Movement

-The Red Eureka Movement (REM) was an Australian communist party led by activist Albert Langer.
+The Red Eureka Movement (REM) was an Australian communist and Maoist political party led by activist Albert Langer.
 It was active from 1977 to 1982.
-The party was formed as a splinter organization from the Communist Party of Australia (Marxist–Leninist) (CPAML) by activists who supported the Gang of Four against Deng Xiaoping.
-The group denounced China under Xiaoping as having taken the "capitalist road".
+The party was formed as a splinter organization from the Communist Party of Australia (Marxist–Leninist) (CPAML) by activists who supported the Gang of Four against Hua Guofeng and Deng Xiaoping.
+REM denounced China under Deng as having taken the "capitalist road".
 The group was opposed to all other Australian Maoist organisations for a variety of reasons, and advocated for a global front to oppose the Soviet Union.

 REM was based in Melbourne, and published a monthly journal titled Rebel, as well as another journal titled Discussion Bulletin, which published material that satirised the CPAML.
 The REM owned a bookstore named the "After Hours Bookstore" in Hoddle Street, Melbourne.